straw-hat-team/adr/src/adrs/5177934677/README.md

 ## Resolution

-Records expose two sibling fields with identical shape and identical key rules, distinguished only by lifetime:
+Written records (events, commands, requests) expose two sibling fields with identical shape and identical key rules, distinguished only by lifetime.
+Resources and projections expose only the first; they never carry a `transient_annotations` field (see Lifetime contract):

 ```
 annotations:           { <key>: <string>, ... }
-transient_annotations: { <key>: <string>, ... }
+transient_annotations: { <key>: <string>, ... }   # written records only
 ```

 ### Shape